-So how do you know what to bring and what not to bring?
+So how do you know what to bring with your Infant to Disney World and what might not be needed?

-My general rule of thumb is this: you can’t overpack. but you can under pack.
-And if I had to have ONE thing- It would be my LilleBaby Airflow Baby Carrier– You’ll see most of my kids are worn in a carrier in almost all of my pictures LOL!
-They do get to walk and ride- I swear!
+But if you don’t need much from this post, know this.
+A baby carrier at Disney is a must have item.
+I had to have ONE thing- It would be my LilleBaby Airflow Baby Carrier– You’ll see most of my kids are worn in a carrier in almost all of my pictures and I explain why I love baby carriers at Disney World so much here.

 I would also recommend a baby carrier AND a stroller (or plan to rent one from a rental agency NOT the park.
 The Park ones aren’t baby friendly).
 Why a baby carrier?
 You will be at Disney the greater part of the day, baby will want to be held, baby will want to take a nap close to you because all the noise is too much, you can’t take a stroller in the lines (but you can take and wear your baby carrier!!!!!)
 I’m a huge fan of the Lillebaby airflow since its made of mesh and keeps the parent and the baby cool.
 They also have a Disney Collection which is adorable!
 Other Great Brands include ones like ErgoBaby and Tula– I would avoid the Eddie Bauer and Infantino, those are not comfortable for more than 20 mins from mom or baby!